dfinity/ic-staking-documentation/docs/7-faq/7-2-checklist-of-confidence.md

 3.1 [ ] Get the principal from the NNS frontend dapp

+3.2 [ ] Within air-gapped computer, craft a "add hot key" message with `quill`

-3.2 [ ] Add the principal as a hot key to the neuron
+3.3 [ ] Using a QR code, send the message to the Internet Computer

-3.3 [ ] Confirm you can view the neuron in the NNS Frontend dapp
+3.4 [ ] Confirm you can view the neuron in the NNS Frontend dapp